TiiaAurora/LS-public-issue-tracker/patchnotes.md

+# September 29th, 2022

+- Added Kakul Saydon Legion Raid to the main view and the matrix.
+- Removed event info section.
+- Added support buttons.
+- Added gear score requirements to abyssal and legion raids.

+# September 20th, 2022

+- Enabled Machinist class in the class selector.

+# July 20th, 2022

+- Enabled Arcana in the class selector.
+- Added Challenge Abyssals to roster weekly.
+- ...water fight will be added when we know more.

+# July 7th, 2022

+- Fixed world events to match reset day change (portal/adventure island/ghost ship and world bosses).

+# July 5th, 2022

+- Switched to new reset day.
+This is complicated...
+- Rest bonus will be incorrect next week due to the reset day change 😡
+- Please manually correct your rest bonus after the first Wednesday reset and they should be fine going forward.

+# June 29th, 2022

+- Added Vykas, ready for tomorrow.
+- Linked the checkboxes for Valtan and Vykas.
+- Removed old events in preperation for new ones.

+# June 1st, 2022

+- Added rest bonus highlighting to the matrix view.

+# May 25th, 2022

+- Made a fix for the character delete button being hard to use sometimes.
+Thanks to tzuku for the report.

 ## May 25th, 2022
 - Added a new matrix view, showing all characters and tasks at once in a nice compact view.
 (Beta testing - please report feedback)
 - Hid the character re-order buttons by default.
 There's a new toggle button to show them at the top of the Overview section.